Step 7: How to apply for a job with the method nobody taught you

 Does it have a few unique insights of your own?

 Take a hard editorial look at what you’ve created.
 If it includes those three elements and you’re proud to put your name on it, then it’s good to go.
 If not, then go over it with a new coat of proverbial paint until it works for you.
-Only after you’ve gone through that revision process should you proofread for things like spelling and grammatical mistakes or design flaws.
+Only after you’ve gone through that revision process should you proofread for things like typos, grammatical mistakes, or design flaws.

 Let the hiring manager know you’d like to give a little presentation of your own so that you can have a space where the presentation makes sense.
 You can drop them a note if you’ve already agreed upon a second interview date.